cmooneycollett/cmooneycollett.github.io/_posts/2023-07-01-writing-a-linkedlist-in-rust.md

 }
 ```

-By storing our data item in a referenced-countered pointer (`Rc`), there is no need to clone or copy the data when creating a new node.
+By storing our data item in a referenced-countered pointer (`Rc`), there isn't a need to clone or copy the data when creating a new node.

 ### Link

-Rust needs to know the size of structs at compile-time, which causes some issues for self-referencing data type.
+Rust needs to know the size of structs at compile-time, which causes some issues for self-referencing data types.
 If we set the type of the `prev` and `next` fields to be `Node<T>`, we get a compiler error message like the below:

 ```
 error[E0072]: recursive type `Node` has infinite size